dupski/subpackage/README.md

 ## Run an npm command across all sub-packages - subpkg

-To use `subpkg-run`, add it to the `scripts` entry in your parent project's `package.json`:
+To use `subpkg`, add it to the `scripts` entry in your parent project's `package.json`:

 ```json